 Screen time is free time spent sitting or reclining in front of televisions, computers, tablets, and similar screens.

-The American Academy of Pediatrics provides the following recommendations:
+The American Academy of Pediatrics4 provides the following recommendations:

 - No screen time for children under 2 years of age